glarocca/OKRs/pyOKR_ServiceOrders_Accounting/README.md

 # Project used for the Customers' complains
 export COMPLAINS_PROJECTKEY="EGIREQ"

-# Project used for the VO SLA violations
-export VIOLATIONS_PROJECTKEY="IMSSLA"
-export ISSUETYPE="SLA Violation"

 # Project used for the Service Orders
 export SERVICE_ORDERS_PROJECTKEY="EOSCSO"
 #export SERVICE_ORDERS_ISSUETYPE="Epic"